proactis-documentation/documentation-source/docs/p2p/expensesGateway.md

 | Title | The title of the expense claim. |
 | ClaimDate | The date of the claim.
 If missing the date will default to today.
 All dates are in the format yyyy-mm-dd |
 | ClaimFor | The LoginID of the user we are entering the claim for.
 The user must have permission to enter claims for this user.
 If missing the claim is entered for the user as specified in the control block. |
 | SaveMethod | How will the Expense claim be saved to the database.
 If missing, it will default to submit.
 Possible settings are </br>  SAVE.
-Allows the user to manually edit the claim <br/> SUMBIT.
+Allows the user to manually edit the claim <br/> SUBMIT.
 Submits the claim for authorisation.
 This option is not available if the ‘Must submit claim for completion’ user property is set. <br/> CODING.
 Submits the claim for coding.
 A user must be defined for this user for this option to be available.

 ### Notes
 1. At least one claim must be provided